fouadsfarijlani/HU-FML-Assignments/week-06/README.md

 Included in your Jupyter Notebook.

-  -Explain briefly in your own words how the bag-of-words model and Naïve Bayes work, and how they work together.
+  - Explain briefly in your own words how the bag-of-words model and Naïve Bayes work, and how they work together.
-  -Pre-processing steps (don’t forget to filter out all non-dress reviews).
+  - Pre-processing steps (don’t forget to filter out all non-dress reviews).
-  -The head() of the resulting dataframe.
+  - The head() of the resulting dataframe.
-  -Text pre-processing steps resulting in a document-feature matrix.
+  - Text pre-processing steps resulting in a document-feature matrix.
-  -Split the file into a training and a test set.
+  - Split the file into a training and a test set.
-  -Train a Naïve Bayes classifier predicting whether a review is positive (>3 stars) or neutral/negative (<4 stars).
+  - Train a Naïve Bayes classifier predicting whether a review is positive (>3 stars) or neutral/negative (<4 stars).
-  -Evaluate the performance of your model on the test set.
+  - Evaluate the performance of your model on the test set.
-  -Check out 3 cases where your model is off target.
+  - Check out 3 cases where your model is off target.
 Inspect the associated texts.
 Do you understand why your model trips up?
 Explain.

 Please provide a link to your Notebook on GitHub .
 Make sure the GitHub folder includes the data file so the Notebook runs without problems.